Qwerter49/Highlighter_Extension/README.md

 Click on the Highlighter to highlight any text you'd like <br>
 If you make a mistake, use the Eraser to get rid of it! <br>
 Once everything important is highlighted click the save button to keep it on refresh <br>
-If a friend needs the website, click on the inContext icon in the top right in your browser bar, go to contacts, and press "Send Context"<br>
+If a friend needs the website, click on the inContext icon in the top right in your browser bar, go to contacts, and press "Send Context"<br><br>
 ![Send Context](https://media.giphy.com/media/671CVikg8GTjPylYLn/giphy.gif)

 ## App Features